kfrancikowski/laravel-securionpay/README.md

-# laravel-securionpay
+# Laravel SecurionPay
-Easy to use Laravel implementation for SecurionPay
+Easy to use SecurionPay API implementation for Laravel.

+# WORK IN PROGRESS